Blendify/blender-manual/blender_docs/manual/grease_pencil/visual_effects/introduction.rst

 .. note::

-   Visual Effects are mainly for quick viewport visualization and are not so reliable for final production renders.
+   Visual effects are mainly for quick viewport visualization and are not so reliable for final production renders.
-   If you want more precision with effects it is recommended to use the compositor.
+   If you want more precision with effects it is recommended to use the :doc:`compositor </compositing/introduction>`.

-   See :doc:`Compositor </compositing/introduction>` for more information.

 Interface